-Pan African Resources continues to comply with the mining licence conditions set by the DMR, the Mine Health and Safety Act (as amended from time to time) and other relevant legal requirements.
+Pan African Resources continues to comply with the mining licence conditions set by the DMRE, the Mine Health and Safety Act (as amended from time to time) and other relevant legal requirements.
 The group SHEQC manager, as well as safety, health and environmental officials, guide and advise each operation.

 Legal requirements are treated as starting points for improvement and are regularly audited by group SHEQC officials.
 These are supported by monthly SHEQC performance reviews.
-Our safety performance results are reported regularly to the DMR.
+Our safety performance results are reported regularly to the DMRE.

 Employees at Barberton Mines and Evander Mines are represented via joint management-worker health and safety representative committees.